-When amorphous polymers are exposed to tensions, these can also be internal tensions caused by processing, the crystal lattice structure will change.
+When amorphous polymers are exposed to tensions, these can also be internal tensions caused by processing, the lattice structure will change.

 This generates free spaces, thus it produces stress cracks and therefore permit an easy and deep penetration of agents in the amorphous polymers.

 At this point deep cracks are developed, and this leads the workpiece to the breakdown.
 Only with mechanical tensions or only with agents, such a damage does not take place.
 In amorphous polymers, as for example ZX-410 and ZX-410V7T, the resistance to stress cracking must be checked, before using them with chemicals.